urbit/urbit.org-reloaded/content/breach.md

 *Last updated ~2020.12.9*

-A network breach happened on ~2020.12.8 — you may need to take action.
+A network reset happened on ~2020.12.8 — you may need to take action.
+We call an event like this a 'breach' since we breach the continuity of Urbit's network protocol.
+This isn't a security incident.

 Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday`.
 Details on its usage can be found below.